ooii8929/interview-training/README.md

 - To handle write-heavy scenarios, store answers in MongoDB.

-- The system supports javescript and python language now.
+- The system supports JaveScript and Python language now.

 ## Feature 2 : Online Mock Interview
 Provides a mock interview environment that records the interviewee's performance and provides critical points for the interviewee to practice interviews.